Mat-Beut/Sollygraph/README.md

 So, thank you very much Bogdan.

 ### Requirements
+> [!IMPORTANT]
-- Python 3,
+> - Python 3,
-- A device that can run Python 3.
+> - A device that can run Python 3.

 ### Instructions - How to use the program
+> [!WARNING]
-<ins> !
-PLEASE DO NOT SKIP THIS ! <ins />
+> <ins> !
+PLEASE DO NOT SKIP THIS SECTION ! <ins />

 To download the program, click on the green "code" button, then click on "download ZIP" and save the .zip file where you want. <br />
-Once saved, please unzip it using the program you want (or the option of your OS in the right-click menu if available). <br />
+Once saved, please unzip it using the program you want (or the option of your OS in the right-click menu if available).

 Once unzipped (and Python 3 installed), **please** run first the "setup.py" script before anything else.
 This script will allows you to select your language and install the required packages to use the program.

 Once you've finish set up the program, you'll see a new file has appeared called "config.ini", this file contains the language settings you chose. <br />
+> [!NOTE]
-If at any time you want to change the language, you can either rerun "setup.py" or open "config.ini" with a text editor and manually change the language.
+> If at any time you want to change the language, you can either rerun "setup.py" or open "config.ini" with a text editor and manually change the language.

+> [!IMPORTANT]
-Then, to use the program, only run "main.py".
+> Then, to use the program, only run "main.py".
 If you run something else, it will not work.

 ### Color options reference sheet
 You can find the available colors in the following link: https://matplotlib.org/stable/gallery/color/named_colors.html (xkcd colors are also available at the end of the linked webpage).